harezmi/fit4j/library-service-acceptance-tests/README.md

 # How to Get More Help & Support?

-For any of your problems, feel free to contact with **ksevindik@gmail.com** from the payments team as the current maintainers of this library, or drop a Slack message to the `#help-library-service-acceptance-tests` channel.
-We will be more than happy to help you and work together to adopt this library and benefit from it in your services.
+For any of your problems, feel free to contact with **ksevindik@gmail.com** from the payments team as the current maintainer of this library.
+I will be more than happy to help you and work together to adopt this library and benefit from it in your services.

 # FAQ